The best ghd straighteners in 2024 as reviewed by beauty editors

 When you’re considering paying three figures for a hair tool, it needs to tick all the boxes.
 To that end, we analysed everything from size and weight to ease and speed of styling, as well as each styler's price tag.
 Hair type also plays a role, as the best ghd straighteners for curly, thick, or long hair will not be the same as for fine hair or particularly travel-friendly, and we assessed how well each works on different hair types.
 Our testers thought about the following factors when trialling each ghd styler:

-- If it worked on any head of hair or suited specific types
+• Whether it worked on all hair or was more suited to specific types

 We've taken every one of these considerations into account to write this thorough guide to the best ghd straighteners, so that you can make the right choice (and investment) for both your hair type and styling needs.